kawasaki/pyscrlink/README.md

 features are not implemented.
 For example, Bluetooth (non-BLE) devices are not supported.
 BLE device support other than micro:bit is not confirmed.

-Bluepy-scratch-link is for python 3 and do not work for python 2.
-If your Linux system has explicit command names python3 and pip3, use them in the instructions below.
+Bluepy-scratch-link requires python version 3.6 and later to use websockets.
+If your system has python older than version 3.6, install newer version.
+If your Linux system has explicit command names python3 and pip3 for python version 3, use them in the instructions below.

 The instructions below was confirmed with elementary OS 5.0 Juno which is based on Ubuntu 18.04 LTS and Arch Linux.
 Trial with other distros and